-2 Distribution Substation
+2. Distribution Substation:

-Each substation serves hundreds or thousands of consumers.
-When a major outage occurs, line crews inspect substations to determine if problems stem from transmission lines feeding into the substation, the substation itself, or if problems exist down the line.
+A substation can serve hundreds or thousands of consumers.
+When a major outage occurs, line crews inspect substations to determine if problems stem from transmission lines feeding into the substation, the substation itself or if problems exist further down the line.

-3 Main Distribution Lines
+3. Main Distribution Lines: